 - Now again place the cursor on the page you want to convert

-- Go to Page Layout menu > Pop-out the “Page Setup” group of options by clicking the tiny arrow appearing on the right-bottom corner (marker 2 in above image).
-The Page Setup box will appear.
+- Again go to Page Layout menu > Pop-out the “Page Setup” group of options by clicking the tiny arrow appearing on the right-bottom corner (marker 2 in the above image).
+Page Setup box will appear.

-NOTE: This article is part of our MS Word Guide.
+NOTE: This article is part of my MS Word Tips and Guide.
 This guide solves your day to day MS Word problems.
 Easily!

 This is how you can convert just a few pages in MS Word document to landscape orientation.
 Please feel free to let me know if your have any questions about this topic.
 I will be glad to try and help.
 Thank you for using TechWelkin!